Hi everyone

 For Joshua, the crisis he faces is much closer to home.
 He becomes embroiled in the plight of the Next: the super-bright post-humans who are beginning to emerge from their 'long childhood' in the community called Happy Landings, located deep in the Long Earth.
 Ignorance and fear are causing 'normal' human society to turn against the Next - and a dramatic showdown seems inevitable . . . "

-I did like the writing and the story.
-The book is just too long for what's actually happening.
+That said, I did enjoy the writing and the story.
+The ideas are fascinating, and the characters are as compelling as ever.
+It’s just that the book feels too long for what actually happens.

 Happy reading!